Places Visited: Tashkent, Khiva, Bukhara, Samarkand

 The itinerary has been carefully devised to showcase the architectural genius of the Timurids and their successors, the Shaybanid Dynasty, whose buildings greatly influenced those of the Mughals in India.
 Along the way, you’ll have opportunities to meet local people, experience traditional music and dance, watch ceramicists, carpet weavers and embroiderers at work, and shop for fabulous, locally made silk garments.

 Accommodation will be in comfortable, Western-style hotels, and nearly all meals are included in the price.
-As well as one of our members of staff from the London office, a dedicated, English-speaking TransIndus guide will be with you every step of the way.
+A dedicated, English-speaking TransIndus guide will be with you every step of the way.
 You’ll also be accompanied around specific monuments by specialist guides.

 WHAT OUR CLIENTS SAY:

 “A BIG thank you again for a truly memorable and wonderful trip to Uzbekistan.
 It really exceeded my expectations and I feel so very lucky to have been able to come along to experience all that we saw and did.
 I have returned with many special memories and some new friends.”
 Carol Doran

 “I had a very enjoyable voyage round Uzbekistan.
 The company was hugely entertaining and great fun.
 Small group tours suit me well.”
 Susan Pyle